 We hope that this basic bike fitting guide has helped you to appropriately assess the characteristics and needs of each type of potential customer, and how to choose and fit the perfect bike for their lifestyle and cycling goals.

 At Bike Rental Manager, we provide cycling shops with a fantastic all-in-one solution that enables your business to leverage smart insights and manage time, money and rentals efficiently.
 Expand the number of current rentals, free up time and decrease admin and maintenance costs by 50%, growing your business more effectively than ever before.
 For more information on our services get in touch with a member of our friendly team today.
-Alternatively, you can email us at firstname.lastname@example.org.
+Alternatively, you can sign up to our 14-day free trial to play around with the software.
+But if that doesn’t work for you, you can email us at email@example.com.
 We look forward to hearing from you!

 Download our free Guide to Bike Fitting Infographic for a quick and easy point of reference when fitting your next bike.